dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 2. Find a publically available data set that you can analyze to answer your question.

-3. Use your data set to **make a graph** that addresses your research question.
+3. Use your data set to **make a graph in Python** that addresses your research question.

 4. Make a **short** PowerPoint presentation, providing your question, details on your data set, the graph, and your interpretation of the answer to your question.

 The goal of this project is to give you practice formulating a reearch question, conduct the research required to answer it, and then present your results in a technical write-up.
 This may serve as useful preparation if you are planning on doing a thesis project or taking other research-focused classes in the future.

+## AI Use

+**Use AI to help you**.
+Chat models are very good at working with Pandas and suggesting the appropriate functions to call to help you load your dataset and make the graph.

+As before, keep a log of your interactions.

 ## Details